ParkerH98/OklahomaStateUniversity/README.md

 * Must specify an IP address when running the client program
 * The client will create a new terminal each time the client program is ran.
 User must have multiple iterations on a single program execution in order to see multiple queries on the same terminal
+* If the program prematurely exits and the sockets aren't able to close, sometimes this will create a bind error on a future execution of the program.
+If this happens, change the `#define PORT` constant located in the header.h file
+* Both the client and server require 'Control + C' in order to stop the program

 ### Group Members